How Does Mortgage Interest Work? Everything You Need To Know

 Adjustable-rate mortgages, or ARMs, are home loans that come with an interest rate that changes over time.
 Market indexes determine whether the interest rate increases or decreases each time it changes.
 The frequency of these fluctuations depends on your agreement with your lender.

-ARMs usually start out with competitively low interest rates, at least for the initial 5-, 7- or 10- years.
+ARMs usually start out with competitively low interest rates, at least for the initial 5, 7 or 10 years.
 However, that period won’t last forever, and the changes can make it difficult to budget.
 Essentially, you exchange the stability of a fixed-rate mortgage for the potential savings that an ARM can offer.

 Borrowers interested in adjustable-rate mortgages should know that:

-- Monthly payments change over the life of the loan
+- Monthly payments change over the life of the loan.

-- There are different arrangements to choose from, like 5/1 and 5/6 ARMs or 10/1 and 10/6 ARMs
+- Different arrangements are available to choose from, including 5/1 and 5/6 ARMs or 10/1 and 10/6 ARMs.

 Jumbo Mortgage Loans

-- Are riskier for mortgage lenders because they can’t be guaranteed by Fannie Mae or Freddie Mac
+- Are riskier for mortgage lenders because they can’t be guaranteed by Fannie Mae or Freddie Mac.

-- Have stricter qualification rules
+- Have stricter qualification rules.

-- Can be fixed or adjustable
+- Can be fixed or adjustable.

-- Often come with interest rates slightly higher than other loans
+- Often come with interest rates slightly higher than other loans.

 If you need help finding the conforming limits in your area, check out this FHFA map.